-Kolkata is a capital of west Bengal and is the palace of many pilgrimages masterpieces of old British time.
-There are huge numbers of temples in the city and Birla Mandir Kolkata is one such temple that has been designed to fulfil the lust of spiritual visitors of far off places.
-It is one of the Hindu temples in Kolkata that stands on the Aushutosh Chowdhury Avenue of Ballygunge.
+Kolkata is the capital of west Bengal and is the palace of many pilgrimages masterpieces of old British times.
+There are huge numbers of temples in the city and Birla Mandir Kolkata is one such temple that has been designed to fulfill the lust of spiritual visitors of far-off places.
+It is one of the Hindu temples in Kolkata that stands on the Ashutosh Chowdhury Avenue of Ballygunge.
 The temple was built by the Birla family, the great industrialist.
-The temple glows with showers of lightings with a majestic aura all around on the occasion of Janmastami, the birthday of Lord Krishna.
+The temple glows with showers of lighting with a majestic aura all around on the occasion of Janmashtami, the birthday of Lord Krishna.
 Thousands of visitors from all over the country appear here to experience this divine vision.
-There are deities Kishna and his beloved Radha to whom the temple is mainly dedicated.
-Other gods are also worshipped in the temple like Lord Hanumana, Lord Bishnu and Lord Ganesha.
-After 26 works of work the temple got its complete structure and was open to the public in the year 1996.
+There are deities Krishna and his beloved Radha to whom the temple is mainly dedicated.
+Other gods are also worshipped in the temple like Lord Hanumana, Lord Bishnu, and Lord Ganesha.
+After 26 works of work, the temple got its complete structure and was open to the public in the year 1996.
 You can notice a beautiful combination of modern and traditional art on to the cravings of shining white marble.

 Ballygunge is accessible by bus and trains from Sealdah station.
-You can avail metered taxis and mini buses from any place of Kolkata to reach the famous Birla Mandir.
-There are there nearby metro stations namely, Kalighat, Rabndra Sadan and Maidan from where reaching the temple is not at all a problem.
-You can avail taxis, autos or rickshaw from any of these metro stations to reach there.
+You can avail of metered taxis and minibusses from any place in Kolkata to reach the famous Birla Mandir.
+There are there nearby metro stations namely, Kalighat, Rabindra Sadan, and Maidan from where reaching the temple is not at all a problem.
+You can avail taxis, autos, or rickshaws from any of these metro stations to reach there.

 Description of the temple

 - The main deity of the 160 feet height temple is the god of love, Radha and Krishna.